kmill/bignum.js/README.md

 require('./bignum.js');`.
 In addition to the numeric types, the module also exposes the following functions:

-- `num` is used to construct numbers.
-This is generally unnecessary as the other library functions will construct numbers for you.
-  `num` converts `N` to `Z`.
+- `num(o)` is used to construct a number from object `o`.
+This is generally unnecessary as the other library functions will construct numbers for you.  `num` converts `N` to `Z`, parses strings, converts Javascript numbers, and returns integers, rationals, and reals as-is.
 - `sum(a,b)` and `diff(a,b)` compute the sum and difference of `a` and `b`, respectively.
 - `negate(a)` returns the negative of `a`.